Data-Science-for-Conservation/WOTUS_Revision/README.md

 ## Project Analysis

-You can find all underlying analysis and code relating to this project in the [WOTUS_analysis notebook](./WOTUS_analysis.ipynb).
+You can find all underlying analysis and code relating to this project in the [WOTUS_analysis Jupyter notebook](./WOTUS_analysis.ipynb).

 <!--
-The full write-up, including interactive models, is [depolyed here]().
+You can review the full project write-up, including interactive models [here]().
 -->

-An interactive plot and summary of the topic analysis can be found at the [repository's GitHub page](https://data-science-for-conservation.github.io/WOTUS_Revision/).
+You can view an interactive plot and summary of the topic analysis on the [repository's GitHub page](https://data-science-for-conservation.github.io/WOTUS_Revision/).

 ## Project Challenges